CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 zvalue <- coefM4[2,1]/se
 pvalue <- integrate(dnorm, lower = abs(zvalue), upper = Inf)$value
 pvalue <- 2*pvalue
 cat("Z-value =", zvalue, "p-value = ", pvalue, "\n")
 ```

     ## Z-value = -5.163067 p-value =  2.429361e-07

 We have previously seen how to obtain multiple estimates as a function
-of the link function used with glm, to be sure that it offers the real
+of the link function used with `glm`, to be sure that it offers the real
 estimate that we wanted, we will run a function and use it to estimate
 those effect sizes from the 2 by 2 contingency table previously coded.